segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/context.md

 `context.campaign` - contains an object that describes the source of the visit, including the channel, the name of the advertising campaign and other data.

->DigitalDataManager recognizes utm_marks from the URL of the loaded page, forms the object `digital.context.campaign` and stores this information in the site visitor's browser localStorage for 90 days or until a "Completed Transaction" event has occurred.
+>SegmentStream recognizes utm_marks from the URL of the loaded page, forms the object `digital.context.campaign` and stores this information in the site visitor's browser localStorage for 90 days or until a "Completed Transaction" event has occurred.

 Path|Data Type|Description
 ---|---|---